Charges filed in killing of St. Louis-area police officer

 "There is no such thing as a routine call," Martin said.
 "This is the danger that police officers in this community face every day."

-It started out as a routine call Sunday, when Langsdorf responded to a call from Clay's Wellston Food Market Restaurant in the town of Wellston.
-A man was trying to pass a bad check.
+It started out as a routine call Sunday about a man trying to pass a bad check.

-Martin said video surveillance showed that Meeks, the man suspected of passing the bad check, and Langsdorf began to struggle near the counter.
-During the struggle Meeks pulled a gun from his waistband and shot the officer in the side of the head, dazing the officer, Martin said.
+Martin said video surveillance showed that Meeks, the man suspected of passing the check, and Langsdorf began to struggle near the counter.
+During the struggle Meeks pulled a gun from his waistband and shot the officer in the side of the head, leaving him dazed, Martin said.

 Meeks was able to stand up and shot Langsdorf again, this time in the back of the neck, Martin said.
 The bullet went into the officer's spinal cord and came out the front of the chest.
 He was taken to a hospital, where he was pronounced dead.